 Q: Should I contact you if I miss a class?

 Although you are not required to, it is certainly respectful and appreciated!
 Feel free to contact Sensei Dawkins at firstname.lastname@example.org with any attendance related issues.

 If Spartanburg County Schools are cancelled due to inclement weather, class will not meet.
 E-mail Sensei Dawkins if you have questions.

 Q: What is your severe weather policy while classes are in session?

 Staff at the Timken Community Center keeps Sensei Dawkins informed of severe weather.
 If a Tornado Watch is in effect, Sensei Dawkins is notified and class will continue while listening for updates.
 In case of a Tornado Warning, class will immediately cease and Sensei Dawkins and TCC staff will lead the class and spectators to the center of the building to wait for the all clear.
-If power is knocked out due to a storm, class will end immediately for safety concerns.
+If power is lost for any reason, class will end immediately for safety concerns.

 Q: How do I get involved?

 E-mail Sensei Dawkins at email@example.com or visit the Timken Community Center to watch a class!
 Depending on the class’s activity for the day, you may be invited to join in!